kubauth/kubauth-doc/docs/40-applications-integration/130-minio.md

       responseTypes: ["id_token", "code", "token", "id_token token", "code id_token", "code token", "code id_token token"]
       scopes: [ "openid", "offline", "profile", "groups", "email", "offline_access", "address", "phone"]
       # Following are optional
-      displayName: Minio
+      displayName: MinIO
       description: S3 Server
       entryURL: "https://minio-console-minio1.ingress.kubo6.mbp"
     ```

-- `minio-console-minio1.ingress.kubo6.mbp` must be replaced by your MinIO console entry point (In 2 locations)
+- Replace `minio-console-minio1.ingress.kubo6.mbp` with your MinIO console entry point (in 2 locations)
 - The sample password is 'minio123'.
-Thus, the `hashedSecret` value is the result of a <br>`kc hash minio123` command.
+The `hashedSecret` value is the result of the `kc hash minio123` command.
-- `scopes` contains `address` and `phone`.
-This seems to be required by MinIO default configuration.
+- The `scopes` include `address` and `phone`, which appear to be required by MinIO's default configuration.
-- `displayName`, `description` and `entryURL` attributes are optionals.
-Aim is to integrate MinIO in a list of available applications.
-  This list will be displayed on a specific page (`https://kubauth.ingress.kubo6.mbp/index`) or an the Logout page.
+- The `displayName`, `description`, and `entryURL` attributes are optional.
+They enable MinIO to appear in a list of available applications displayed on a specific page (`https://kubauth.ingress.kubo6.mbp/index`) or the logout page.

 Apply this manifest: